 What should I do with items I borrowed before libraries closed?

-All items borrowed before libraries previously closed on 23 March are not due for return until 30 June.
+All items borrowed before libraries previously closed on 23 March were due for return 30 June.
 If you have finished with what you borrowed you can return items through the library after-hours returns at any time.
 If you want to keep some items for longer, they can be renewed online through the library website.

-If you can’t get library items back before the due date, our auto-renewal system will renew them for a further two weeks if no one is waiting for them.
+If you can’t get library items back before their due date, our auto-renewal system will renew them for a further two weeks if no one is waiting for them.